nasa/harmony-service-example/README.md

         # Run the tests continuously in watch mode:
         $ ptw -c --ignore deps

-### Manually building & deploying
+## Manually building & deploying

-1. Build the Docker image:
+1a.
+Build the Docker image (installs Harmony Service Library from its remote artifact repository):

         $ bin/build-image

+1b.
+Build the Docker image using a local copy of the Harmony Service Library:

+        $ LOCAL_HSLP=../harmony-service-lib-py bin/build-image

-2. Deploy (publish) the Docker image to Amazon ECR:
+2. (Optional) Deploy (publish) the Docker image to Amazon ECR:

         $ bin/push-image